How the Rolling Stones Got Back to Basics on ‘It’s Only Rock ‘n’ Roll’

 Beyond that, Munich’s cold urban surroundings affected the new work-in-progress quite differently than the warm Jamaican vibes had Goats Head Soup.
 The city brought an added sense of urgency to "If You Can’t Rock Me" and "Dance Little Sister," a palpable melancholy to "Till the Next Goodbye" and "If You Really Want to Be My Friend" and a convincing philosophical gravitas to "Time Waits for No One."

 By the time the typically sporadic sessions finally wrapped at Jagger’s stately English manor Stargroves in April 1974, those Caribbean memories had long faded away, Goats Head Soup’s funkier ingredients had been reined in (mostly confined to "Fingerprint File").
 Even the controversy that overwhelmed "Star Star" had been redirected in less cynical directions on the comical "Short and Curlies."

-But the song that really set the tone for how It’s Only Rock ’n' Roll would be received — and perceived — as a renewed commitment to the Rolling Stones’ rock 'n' roll purism was the title track, which had taken shape with no small help and inspiration from the Faces' guitarist Ron Wood, who let Richards crash at his house for a time.
+But the title track really set the tone for how It’s Only Rock ’n' Roll would be received — and perceived — as a renewed commitment to the Rolling Stones’ rock 'n' roll purism.
+It had taken shape with no small help and inspiration from the Faces' guitarist Ron Wood, who let Richards crash at his house for a time.

 This budding friendship eventually paved the way for Wood to replace the disgruntled Taylor, who left the band two months after this album's release.
 But first Wood endured a long trial run that covered the length of the band’s 1975 touring commitments and the recording of 1976's Black and Blue album.

 The Rolling Stones ended up auditioned everyone from Peter Frampton to Jeff Beck for the vacant spot.
 If nothing else, that protracted transition gave It’s Only Rock ‘n' Roll time to settle into fans' ears and, eventually, their hearts.